 5. Hope in Christ grows by finding freedom in God’s forgiveness.
 Guilt (over our own wrongs) and grudge holding (over others’ wrongs against us) sap our spiritual strength and stamina.
 No wonder Jesus commands us to pray every day, “Forgive us our sins, for we also forgive everyone who sins against us.”9 A clean slate and a clear conscience with the Lord and others allows His spiritual sunshine, moisture, and nutrients to nourish our hope in Him.
 When we forget about getting back or getting even, we resemble our Heavenly Father, proving ourselves to be His true children.
 We show that we are recipients of His peace and inheritors of His eternal blessings.
 But if we are vengeful and unforgiving, maybe we have never really experienced the Lord’s saving grace and mercy ourselves.
 Please think about that.

 6. Hope in Christ grows by loving others.
-“The generous will prosper; those who refresh others will themselves be refreshed.”10 Hope looks up to Jesus and His loving kindness; that’s the vertical dimension.
+“The generous will prosper; those who refresh others will themselves be refreshed.”10 Hope looks up to Jesus and His loving kindness.
+That’s the vertical dimension.
 But then Christ moves us to look around us (horizontal dimension) and show kindness to people in need.
 In Matthew 25:37-39, Jesus calls us to do six concrete things to show we are His disciples: feed hungry people, give water to thirsty ones, invite in strangers, provide clothes to those in need, look after the sick, and visit offenders in prison.
 When we do good to others, Jesus bends down to refresh us.
-Mark Twain gets it right: “The best way to cheer up yourself is to cheer up somebody else.”
+Mark Twain got it right: “The best way to cheer up yourself is to cheer up somebody else.”

 7. Hope in Christ grows as we focus on His certain return.
 Titus 2:13 asserts, “We wait for the blessed hope—the glorious appearing of our great God and Savior, Jesus Christ.”
 Our Savior really came down into human history 2,000 years ago in Bethlehem and He will really come down again soon to gather His followers and punish all who reject Him.
-That’s our blessed hope.
+That’s our blessed hope!
 All other relief is only secondary and temporary.
 When He returns, Jesus will wipe every tear from our eyes and take away all death, mourning, crying, and pain.11 Martin Luther advised, “Live as if Christ died yesterday, as if He rose this morning, and as if He is coming back tomorrow.”
 Great advice!
 That’s the perspective of the whole New Testament.

 Notes: Some ideas adapted and expanded from Sue Patton Thoele, former hospice chaplain and bereavement group leader.